dtonhofer/prolog_notes/swipl_notes/about_concept_of_variable/README.md

 ## "Terms" and the "Cells" that represent them

-A variable name appearing in a clause or goal designates (or "denotes") a _cell_ in a "global term store" at runtime.
+A variable name that appears in a clause or goal designates (or "denotes"), at runtime, a _cell_ in a "global cell store".
-The term store is _global_ as the currently clause may access any cell therein as long as the activation (stack frame) contains a reference to said cell.
-Cells form directed graphs that are a concrete representation of terms.
+The cell store is _global_ as the currently active clause may access any cell therein as long as the activation (stack frame) holds a reference to said cell.

+Cells form directed graphs that are concrete representations of terms.

 The special variable name `_` is the "anonymous variable name".
 Wherever it appears, it designates a distinct cell.